KLab-UT/trimming_raw_reads/worksheet.md

 ### Q20: What proportion of bases in the merged file were above PHRED score of 30 after filtering?
 Answer:

+### Q21: What is the difference between the merged and unmerged files (in principle, not quantitatively)?
+Answer:
+### Q22: Why are the unmerged files for R1 and R2 different lengths?
+Answer:

 ---

 ## The following questions pertain to Remix 1 (the first time you change fastp parameters)